NeerajHazarika/NeerajHazarika/README.md

 • Some principles I live my life by: </p>
 - Work Hard, Play Hard </p>
 - You are the Artist, Code is your Art, Make a Masterpiece </p>
-- To Solve any problem in your Life, Solve it's Root cause First </p>
+- To solve any problem in your Life, Solve it's root cause First, Break down the Problem </p>
+- Take decisions, Optimize them, and Make them right, Dont be in a state of Indecisiveness </p>
+- Learn from your Mistakes </p>

  <br>
  <br>